emotiq/emotiq/README.md

 (load (asdf:system-relative-pathname :emotiq "../etc/setup-emotiq-quicklisp.lisp"))
 ```

-### Building the native libraries required by CRYPTO-PAIRINGS
+### Notes on building the native libraries required by CRYPTO-PAIRINGS

 Currently, we have a dependency on a C library to do our pair based
 curve (PBC) cryptography, which in turn depends on GMP library.